 Even if you can prove these things, we do not have to compensate you if we can demonstrate we took all reasonable steps to ensure the highway was safe.
 This means that all inspections and repairs have been carried out as planned or reported.

 Where we have fulfilled our duty to inspect and repair, but were unaware of the defect related to your incident (usually when the defect has appeared since the last inspection and we have not been notified) we are not legally liable to pay your claim.

 How to make a claim

-You must complete a claim form in full, you can download claim form below
+You must complete a claim form in full.
+You can download the claim form below.

 You need to include -

 - the time and date

 - by foot or vehicle